 You can also take advantage of extra savings if you’re an existing Wells Fargo customer.
-If you have an account with the bank and sign up for automatic payments, you could qualify for a reduction on your interest rate.
-All borrowers getting a motorcycle loan through Wells Fargo also don’t have to worry about any penalty fees for an early payoff.
+If you have an account with the bank and sign up for automatic payments, you could qualify for a reduction in your interest rate.
+All borrowers getting a loan through Wells Fargo also don’t have to worry about any penalty fees for an early payoff.

 Personal Loans for Motorcycles

 Most personal loan companies provide motorcycle financing even if it’s not specifically branded as a motorcycle loan.
 With many lenders, this kind of loan is considered a “major purchase” and you can qualify just as you would if you were using the loan funds for something like a wedding or a vacation.

 One of the benefits of using a personal loan to buy your motorcycle is that you typically get your funds deposited straight into your bank account.
 That helps you negotiate with the seller because you’re essentially a cash buyer.
 It also gives you more options for buying your motorcycle used.

 Additionally, you can use the money to finance gear as well.
 Just be sure to calculate how much you expect to spend on accessories so you can include it in your loan request amount.

 Here are a few of our favorite lenders offering personal loans for motorcycles, as well as a complete listing of all of our recommended online lenders.

 The minimum loan amount for a FreedomPlus personal loan is $10,000 so this may be a good choice if you plan on buying a motorcycle.